denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 As you can see from the notes in __about.md__, author = "admin" uses information from `content/authors/`, in which you can find the "admin" folder.
 You have two files inside `content/authors/admin`: avatar.jpg and \_index.md.
 And now we have found what we are looking for! \_index.md is for the text part of the __about__ widget and avatar.jpg is for the image.

 For your own website, you need to modify the information in \_index.md and save your own photo as avatar.jpg.
-Or, if you want, you can create a new folder under `content/authors/`, name it whatever you want, let's say OWNER.
+Or, if you want, you can create a new folder under `content/authors/`, name it whatever you want, let’s say OWNER.
 Save your avatar.jpg, copy \_index.md and modify for yourself.
-Then, write author = "OWNER" in about.md.[^1]
+Then, write author = "OWNER" in __about.md__ in `content/home/`.

 ![](/img/13_about.png)

-By the way, for those of you who don't know, Nelson Bighetti is a character known as Big Head in The Silicon Valley of HBO :joy:.
+By the way, for those of you who don’t know, Nelson Bighetti is a character known as Big Head in The Silicon Valley of HBO :joy:.

 <p align="center">
 <img src="https://media.giphy.com/media/3og0IMdYUfEyYOqIZW/giphy.gif">
 </p>

 Looking again at `content/authors/admin/`, I want to take your attention to the "social" part in \_index.md.
 The "fab" icon pack appears here again (we mentioned packs in Lesson 4), from which we get the icons and link them to the addresses of our own profiles in various social media websites.